Tomasge/DS-Course-TG/CodeBook.md

 4. Original variable names are preserved throughout the assignment, with the exception of subjects and activity which are given the names "Subject" and "Activity"" respectively.

-5. Original data downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+5. Original data and code book downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip